pentamic/slate/source/index.html.md

 ## Request token

+Contact our administrator and get the specific client information, include:

+* Authentication server URL
+* Your Client ID and Client Secret
+* Your allowed scope

-After getting the Client ID and Client Secret, request a token from the authentication services.
+After getting the information, request a token from the authentication services by sending a post request to the token endpoint `/connect/token` with grant type `client_credentials`

 > Request token: